WallStreetMojo

 Normal Distribution graph Example 1-8

-• In cell B2, we have the normal distribution for the data we have chosen.
-To make a normal distribution graph, go to the Insert tab, and in Charts, select a scatter chart with smoothed lines and markers.
+8. In cell B2, we have the normal distribution for the chosen data.
+To make a normal distribution graph, go to the "Insert" tab, and in "Charts," select a "Scatter" chart with smoothed lines and markers.

 Normal Distribution graph Example 1-9

-• When we insert the chart, we can see that our bell curve or normal distribution graph is created.
+9. When we insert the chart, we see that our bell curve or normal distribution graph is created.

 Normal Distribution graph Example 1-10

 The above chart is the normal distribution graph for the random data we took.
-Now we need to understand something first before we move on to a real-life example of data.
-Standard Deviation S means Standard Deviation Sample because in real data analysis, we have a huge chunk of data, and we pick a sample of data from that to analyze.
+Now we need to understand something before moving on to a real-life example of data.
+Standard Deviation S means Standard Deviation Sample because we have a huge chunk of data in real data analysis, and we pick a sample of data from that to analyze.

 Normal Distribution Graph Example #2

 Moving on to a real-life example.
-The more the data we have, the more smooth line we will get for our bell curve or excel normal distribution graph.
-To prove that, I will take an example of employees and their incentives achieved for the current month.
-Let us take an example for 25 employees.
+The more the data we have, the smoother line we will get for our bell curve or Excel normal distribution graph.
+To prove that, we will take an example of employees and their incentives achieved for the current month.
+Let us take a sample of 25 employees.

 Consider the below data.